-- NOTE For example, the value of the start time parameter in an invocation of ROCF-START is invalid if it is later than the value of the stop time parameter. - 3.1.3.2 A parameter shall be treated as invalid if: - a) its value is outside the range or not in the set of values currently permitted by service management for the given parameter; - b) its value is in conflict with the value of another parameter in the same invocation (e.g., if in ROCF-START the time specified in the start-time parameter is later than the time specified in the stop-time parameter); - c) its value is in conflict with the current provider configuration (e.g., the minimum reporting cycle between consecutive ROCF-STATUS-REPORT invocations as set by service management is longer than the reporting-cycle value the ROCF-SCHEDULE-STATUS-REPORT invocation contains).

-NOTE - A conforming implementation shall be capable of supporting the full range or set of values as specified in annex A.

-3.1.3.3 If a parameter value is not valid, the operation shall not be performed and, for confirmed operations, a report of 'negative result' shall be returned to the invoker.

-3.1.3.4 Except as noted in 3.2.2.11, checks for invalid parameters or for other conditions that can cause a report of result to be set to 'negative result' should be performed in the order in which diagnosticsdiagnostic values are listed in the descriptions of the operations, and the diagnostic parameter should be set to the value defined for the first problem found.

-3.1.3.5 In the case that an implementation does not adhere to the sequence of checks as specified by the sequence of diagnostics values, such implementation shall specify the sequence in which the checks are actually performed.
+- 3.1.3.2 A parameter shall be treated as invalid if: - a) its value is outside the range or not in the set of values currently permitted by service management for the given parameter; - b) its value is in conflict with the value of another parameter in the same invocation (e.g., if in ROCF-START the time specified in the start-time parameter is later than the time specified in the stop-time parameter); - c) its value is in conflict with the current provider configuration (e.g., the minimum reporting cycle between consecutive ROCF-STATUS-REPORT invocations as set by service management is longer than the reporting-cycle value the ROCF-SCHEDULE-STATUS-REPORT invocation contains). - NOTE A conforming implementation shall be capable of supporting the full range or set of values as specified in annex A. - 3.1.3.3 If a parameter value is not valid, the operation shall not be performed and, for confirmed operations, a report of 'negative result' shall be returned to the invoker. - 3.1.3.4 Except as noted in 3.2.2.11, checks for invalid parameters or for other conditions that can cause result to be set to 'negative result' should be performed in the order in which diagnostic values are listed in the descriptions of the operations, and the diagnostic parameter should be set to the value defined for the first problem found. - 3.1.3.5 In the case that an implementation does not adhere to the sequence of checks as specified by the sequence of diagnostics values, such implementation shall specify the sequence in which the checks are actually performed.